gavinlyonsrepo/RpiMotorLib/README.md

 Features
 ----------------------
-The library has tested and built on a raspberry pi 3 model b, Raspbian, jessie 8.0 and python 3.4.2
+The library was tested and built on a raspberry pi 3 model b, Raspbian, jessie 8.0 and python 3.4.2

 I have created separate help files in documentation folder to learn how to use library :

+Note: There are two different options for controlling the servo.
+When using Rpi_GPIO option you may notice twitching at certain delays and stepsizes.
+This is the result of the implementation of the RPIO PWM software timing.
+If the application requires precise control the user can pick the pigpio library which uses hardware based timing.
+The disadvantage being they must install another an extra dependencies.

 Servos: